 The pandemic has seen many people turn away from their usual routines and start looking for something more unusual or traditional to do with their time.
 One of the things which has boomed this year is gardening, landscaping yards and green spaces to transform them into something beautiful and unique.
 In some cases, domestic gardening has seen people recreate the Victory gardens of post-war Europe.
-Alongside baking with sourdough or dressmaking, the pandemic has encouraged us to start enjoying the garden again, and landscaping teams in Los Angeles are in hot demand.
+Alongside baking with sourdough or dressmaking, the pandemic has encouraged us to start enjoying the garden again, and teams of landscaping in Los Angeles are in hot demand.
 Homeowners thinking of transforming their spaces should consider what they really want from a garden, and how they can best create an ideal outdoor living area from their yard, and Castillo Landscaping and Tree Service can offer some ideas about how to make the most out of these green spaces.

 Planting To Eat What You Grow